Can You Date When You’re Sober? Yes!

 Below are some suggestions for when it might be a good time to start getting back out there on the dating scene.
 Once again, only you know when the time is truly right.
 Listen to your gut…

-You feel secure in yourself.
+- You feel secure in yourself.
 If you’re feeling good about you and you’ve learned to love yourself sober, then you may very well be ready to give dating a shot.
 Just start out slowly.

-We’re here for you…
+We’re Here for You

 If you or someone you know or love is struggling with drug or alcohol addiction, Kembali Recovery Center is here to help.
-Contact us today to learn more about our four week treatment program.
+Contact us today to learn more about our four-week treatment program.
 No one has to do this alone.